-Recently, UNEP under the guidance of Ozone Cell, MoEF&CC organized two awareness workshops, one at Sri Ramaswamy Memorial (SRM) University, Chennai on 19th August, 2014 and another at Sanjay Gandhi Postgraduate Institute of Medical Sciences (SGPGI), Lucknow on 25th August, 2014 with the objective to create awareness for sustaining the phase-out of CFCs in this critical medical application.
+UNEP under the guidance of Ozone Cell, MoEF&CC organized two awareness workshops, one at Sr i Ramaswamy Memor ial (SRM) University, Chennai on 19th August, 2014 and another at Sanjay Gandhi Postgraduate Institute of Medical Sciences (SGPGI), Lucknow on 25th August, 2014 with the objective to create awareness for sustaining the phase-out of pharmaceutical grade CFCs in a critical medical use.
 Both these workshops were well attended by the physicians and pharmaceutical representatives who are the key stakeholders for promoting CFC-free MDIs among the asthma and COPD patients.